30 Nov, 2020

 2. Submit Your Client Invoices

-As a self-employed person, you probably submit invoices to your clients to keep track of what work has been done, and what needs to be paid out.
-These are excellent for submitting as proof of income, as it'll be detailed records of what your clients have paid you and when.
-However, if you have many clients and do multiple jobs for them, this can quickly add up to a huge stack of papers.
+As a self-employed person, you probably bill clients to keep track of what work has been done, and what needs to be paid out.
+These are excellent for submitting as proof of income, as they'll be detailed records of what your clients have paid you and when.

 If this is the case, then you may be better off choosing other options from this list.
-Otherwise, you already have the invoices in your records, so all you have to do is print them out.
+Otherwise, you already have the self-employed invoices in your records, so all you have to do is print them out.

 3. Submit Your Profit and Loss Statements

-Something else you can use to show your proof of income is your profit and loss statements.
 If you don't currently use them, we highly suggest starting now.
 Not only can they be used as proof of income, but they can also help you track your net income better.
 You may seem like you're doing well in terms of profits, but in reality, you may be losing a significant amount of money to an expense like rent.

 Putting all your income and expenses in one form will show you your overall profitability.
 This can help you assess whether or not you should continue with your self-employment.